 Tencent Holdings (TCEHY) Receives a Rating Update from a Top Analyst

-Oppenheimer analyst Jason Helfstein maintained a Buy rating on Tencent Holdings (TCEHY) today.
-The company’s shares closed last Monday at $43.04.
+In a report released yesterday, Jason Helfstein from Oppenheimer maintained a Buy rating on Tencent Holdings (TCEHY), with a price target of $56.00.
+The company’s shares closed last Monday at $45.25.

-Tencent Holdings has an analyst consensus of Strong Buy, with a price target consensus of $55.00, a 32.2% upside from current levels.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Tencent Holdings with a $55.50 average price target, a 18.9% upside from current levels.
 In a report issued on March 9, Goldman Sachs also maintained a Buy rating on the stock.

 See today’s analyst top recommended stocks >>